GonzalezSGA/fw_candidates_test/INSTRUCTIONS.md

 6. Unit Testing (Bonus): Providing unit tests for your solution will significantly improve your rating.
 Document unit tests that simulate various scenarios (e.g., a different number of connected Terminals, communication timeouts, collisions).
 You can use the provided test infrastructure based on Ceedling.

 ## Submission:
+- Submit your solution:
+    - As a repository branch (prefered):
+        - Include your source code
+        - Documentation
+        - (Optional) unit tests that will be executed on every push.
-- Submit your solution in a `.zip` file containing:
+    - In a `.zip` file containing:
         - C source code.
         - Documentation.
         - (Optional) Unit tests.